Jake Woods

 Jacob Thomas Woods (born September 3, 1981) is an American former professional baseball pitcher.
-He played all or part of four seasons in Major League Baseball from 2005 to 2008.
-He batted and threw left-handed.
+He played in Major League Baseball (MLB) from 2005 to 2008.
+He threw and batted left-handed.

-After attending Bakersfield College, a junior college, Woods was drafted by the Los Angeles Angels of Anaheim in the 3rd round (89th overall) of the 2001 Major League Baseball Draft.
-He made his major league debut in 2005 with the Angels, compiling a 1–1 record with a 4.55 ERA in 28.2 innings.
-Woods also played for the Cedar Rapids Kernels, an Angels affiliate, in 2002, ending the season 10–5 with a .667% W-L percentage with a 3.05 ERA and 121 strikeouts in 27 games pitched.
+Woods attended Bakersfield College, a junior college, and set a program record with 121 strikeouts in 2001, surpassing former teammate Phil Dumatrait.
+The Los Angeles Angels of Anaheim selected Woods in the third round (89th overall) of the 2001 MLB draft.
+He signed for a $442,500 signing bonus.
+He led the Pioneer League in strikeouts that summer.
+He played for the Cedar Rapids Kernels in 2002, going 10–5 with a 3.05 earned run average (ERA) and 121 strikeouts in 27 games pitched.
+He was selected for the Texas League All-Star Game in 2004.
+Woods was a starting pitcher in the minors before converting to a reliever in the majors.
+He made his MLB debut in April 2005 for the Angels, with a 1–1 record with a 4.55 ERA in 28 2/3 innings.
+He was sent down to the minors in July.

-He was claimed off waivers by the Seattle Mariners on December 20, 2005.
-Beginning the 2006 season as a long reliever out of the bullpen, Woods was moved into the starting rotation after the late season demotion of Joel Piñeiro.
-Woods spent most of 2008 with Triple-A Tacoma, but was called up in August.
-He refused a minor league assignment on November 13, 2008, and became a free agent.
+The Seattle Mariners claimed Woods off waivers on December 20, 2005.
+He spent his only full season in MLB in 2006.
+Beginning the year as a long reliever, Woods moved into the starting rotation in August.
+He spent only two weeks in the majors in 2007.
+Woods spent most of 2008 with Triple-A Tacoma but was called up in August.
+He became a free agent after the season.

-In January 2009, he signed a minor league contract with the Philadelphia Phillies.
+In January 2009, Woods signed a minor league contract with the Philadelphia Phillies.
 After pitching in Triple-A Lehigh Valley for just over a full season, Woods was released on April 18, 2010.
-In early May 2010 he signed with Brother Elephants baseball team in Taiwan to finish his professional career.
+The next month, he signed with Brother Elephants in Taiwan to finish his professional career.